sonnmar/airprompt/README.md

 ![airprompt](./airprompt.png)

 The left and the right prompt is split in segments with different background-colors.
-Per default a segment is only shown if it is useful.
-For example the Hostname is only shown, if you are working on a remote Host, exactly if a ssh-connection is established.
+Per default a segment is only shown, if it is useful.
+For example the Hostname is shown, if you are working on a remote Host, exactly if a ssh-connection is established.

 I used my command prompt in vi-Modes, so the first segment shows the active vi-mode, and change the background-color depending on the vi-mode.
-Like in vim-airline the last segment change the color too.
+Like in vim-airline the statistics segment change the color along with the mode segment.

+The default color-settings needs a terminal with 256 colors.
+I have testet it with [iTerm2](http://iterm2.com) on MacOS and the [base16 colorscheme](https://github.com/chriskempson/base16-shell).
+Not in all color-schemes the fore- and background colors are the same as in vim, a point at the ToDo-List.

 The Script needs the [Powerline fonts](https://github.com/powerline/fonts).
 In my opinion it looks best with DejaVu Sans Mono for Powerline.

-The default color-settings needs a terminal with 256 colors.
-I have testet it with [iTerm2](http://iterm2.com) on MacOS and the [base16 colorscheme](https://github.com/chriskempson/base16-shell).
-It did not in all color-schemes use the same colors as in vim, here is some work to be done.

 ## Features